How To Be a Better Listener in a Relationship & Marriage

 Okay, so if you don’t want to listen to your spouse, none of the advice above will help.
 And by truly listening to them, we don’t just mean waiting for an opportunity to disagree.

-You must actively seek to comprehend your partner’s point of view in addition to simply hearing what they have to say in order to be a truly effective listener.
+To be a genuinely effective listener, you must actively seek to comprehend your partner’s point of view and hear what they have to say.

-This can be quite challenging, particularly if you feel the need to protect yourself.
-However, the reality is that in order to genuinely grasp your partner’s perspective and feelings, you must empathize with them.
+This can be pretty challenging, particularly if you need to protect yourself.
+However, to genuinely grasp your partner’s perspective and feelings, you must empathize with them.

 8. Talk to a Therapist

-In addition to offering additional and more individualized tactics that can help you become a better listener in your particular relationship, a licensed therapist can be a tremendous resource for you as you work through the aforementioned advice.
+In addition to offering additional and more individualized tactics to help you become a better listener in your particular relationship, a licensed therapist can be a tremendous resource for you as you work through the advice above.

 As a result, if you are the only one trying to improve, speaking with a therapist can also help you find ways to talk to your partner about your concerns.
-It is crucial to remember that good communication is a two-way street where both members of the relationship need to practice good listening skills.
+It is crucial to remember that good communication is a two-way street where both relationship members need to practice good listening skills.

 For partners or spouses who wish to develop improved communication patterns, couples counseling is a fantastic solution.

-Therefore, don’t hesitate to get in touch with us at Love Heal Grow if you need any more individual help to sharpen your listening skills if you and your partner want some advice on how to communicate more effectively, or if you just have a few questions you’d like to discuss.
-Each of us can improve our listening skills, and sometimes seeking outside advice is the most effective course of action.
+Therefore, don’t hesitate to contact us at Love Heal Grow if you need any more individual help to sharpen your listening skills, if you and your partner want some advice on how to communicate more effectively, or if you just have a few questions you’d like to discuss.
+We can improve our listening skills; sometimes, seeking outside advice is the most effective.

 9. Making assumptions might not help

-The term “perception checking” is used by Orbuch.
-You want to be certain that you comprehend both what your spouse said and how they feel.
+Orbuch uses the term “perception checking.”
+You want to be certain that you comprehend what your spouse said and how they feel.

-For instance, when your spouse is actually delighted or agitated, you can assume they are upset with you, according to Orbuch.
+For instance, according to Orbuch, when your spouse is delighted or agitated, you can assume they are upset with you.

-Think about saying, “Did I hear you’re feeling XYZ with me because of how I acted at the Christmas party?”
-Your speaker will then have the opportunity to elaborate on the conversation’s emotional content.
+Consider saying, “Did I hear you’re feeling XYZ with me because of how I acted at the Christmas party?”
+Your speaker will then be able to elaborate on the conversation’s emotional content.

 10. Debaters aren’t invited

-Engagement is more than just providing a rejoinder or arguing your own position in response to what your partner has said.
+Engagement is more than just providing a rejoinder or arguing your position in response to your partner’s words.

-Stopping the argument in your thoughts and focusing on the listener is an essential part of active listening.
+Stopping the argument in your thoughts and focusing on the listener is essential to active listening.

 According to Susan Heitler, Ph.D., a clinical psychologist in Denver and author of the book “The Power of Two: Secrets of a Strong & Loving Marriage,” “debaters listen to show that they’re right and the other is wrong.”

 How can you tell if you are a good listener or a debater?
-According to Heitler, the first person will typically begin their response with “Yes, but” or “I know, but…” She continues, “You may even say a silent but by ending the discussion.”
+According to Heitler, the first person typically responds with “Yes, but” or “I know, but…” She continues, “You may even say a silent but by ending the discussion.”

-The phrase “quiet but” can also refer to poisonous attitudes like apathy or silent treatment.
+The phrase “quiet but” refers to poisonous attitudes like apathy or silent treatment.

 11. Tune Out Distractions

-Although this advice on listening may seem obvious, it is crucial and something that many of us find difficult.
-There are several things you can do in advance to better prepare yourself for attentive listening, such as putting your phone on silent, shutting off any background-playing music, television, or other gadgets, or, if you’re out in public, finding a quieter location.
+Although this advice on listening may seem obvious, it is crucial and something many of us find difficult.
+You can do several things in advance to better prepare yourself for attentive listening, such as turning your phone off, shutting off any background-playing music, television, or other gadgets, or, if you’re out in public, finding a quieter location.

-It works because it gives your body something to do while you’re listening, which helps you not only show the speaker that you’re engaged in the conversation but also helps you stay focused on the words they are saying.
-This involves mirroring the hand and body movements and the facial expressions of the person you’re listening to.
+It works because it gives your body something to do while listening.
+This helps you show the speaker that you’re engaged in the conversation but also helps you stay focused on the words they are saying.
+This involves mirroring the hand and body movements and facial expressions of the person you’re listening to.

 12. Give Positive Feedback